-At this early stage in the VISION 2020 update, the focus group format was judged to be the most effective and productive way to ensure that the issues and concerns of low-income and minority communities were incorporated into the Draft Environmental Impact Statement analysis.
-Objectives of the focus groups were to identify priority environmental justice concerns and needs, allow PSRC to leverage existing communications networks to inform and involve the broader population about the update, provide additional information that might be necessary for future research and public outreach, and identify effective communications strategies to ensure that environmental justice populations are engaged in later phases of the update of VISION 2020.
+The focus group format was judged to be the most effective and productive way to ensure that the issues and concerns of low-income and minority communities were incorporated into the Environmental Impact Statement analysis.
+Objectives of the focus groups were to identify priority environmental justice concerns and needs, allow PSRC to leverage existing communications networks to inform and involve the broader population about VISION 2040, provide additional information that might be necessary for future research and public outreach, and identify effective communications strategies to ensure that environmental justice populations were engaged in the final phases of developing VISION 2040.
 Focus groups were also seen as a way to validate information obtained from secondary sources, such as the U.S. Census Bureau.